juice-shop/multi-juicer/readme.md

 This is a fork of MultiJuicer, which is now being rebuilt in order to server WrongSecret in creating CTFs.
 The tracking isssue of the first endavour can be found at https://github.com/commjoen/wrongsecrets/issues/403 .

+Note that we:
+- have a Webtop integrated
+- have a WrongSecrets instance integrated
+- A working admin interface which can restart both or delete both
+- Do not support any progress watchdog as you will have access to it, we therefore disabled it.

 **This is by no means ready for anything, and work in progress.**